 - How would you gauge the severity of the symptoms?

-These and other questions can help your doctor pinpoint the precise cause of your distress.
-The more you can tell your doctor about your condition, the more helpful you’ll be.
+These and other questions can help your physician pinpoint the precise cause of your distress.
+The more you can tell your physician about your condition, the more helpful you’ll be.